arjunprakash027/notion_db_integration/Readme.md

 # DBIntegration Python Module

+Read my [medium article](https://medium.com/@arjunprakash027/how-to-use-notion-database-to-power-your-software-and-storage-needs-611aad03e438) to know about how to create a notion database.

 The `DBIntegration` module allows you to interact with Notion databases using Python.
 With this module, you can query, add, update, and delete entries in your Notion databases with ease.

 ## Installation